KDD2025LLM4ECommerce/KDD2025LLM4ECommerce.github.io/cfp.md

 This workshop seeks to explore a wide range of topics related to the use of LLMs in e-commerce, encompassing methods, datasets, applications, and systems.
 We invite submissions that address these challenges and contribute to advancing the state-of-the-art in LLMs for e-commerce.

-Please submit your work through [https://openreview.net/group?id=ACM.org/TheWebConf/2025/Workshop/LLM4ECommerce](https://openreview.net/group?id=ACM.org/TheWebConf/2025/Workshop/LLM4ECommerce)
+Please submit your work through (comming later)

 Submissions of papers must be in English, in PDF format, in the current ACM two-column conference format.
 Suitable LaTeX, Word, and Overleaf templates are available from the [ACM Website](https://www.acm.org/publications/proceedings-template) (use the “sigconf” proceedings template for LaTeX and the Interim Template for Word) (also [available](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty) in Overleaf).
 The recommended setting for LaTeX is: \documentclass[sigconf, anonymous, review]{acmart}.